Mtn-Man/JellyMac-AMP/README.txt

 * Copy a magnet link to your clipboard -> Torrent starts downloading via Transmission

-* Drop or download media files to your designated folder -> Movies and TV shows get sorted and renamed
+* Drop or download media files to your designated folder -> Movies and TV shows get sorted with a clean name

 * Zero manual work -> Everything goes to the right place with proper names, server is updated